jashandeeppp/testingOS/README.md

 # testingOS
-It is for creating lab
+It is for lab
-used to demonstrate how to create a repository
+It is used to demonstrate how to create a repository